llamaworkspace/llamaworkspace/README.md

 <h3 align="center"><strong>An extensible ChatGPT Teams/Enterprise alternative</strong></h3>

+> [!WARNING]
+> Both the repo and this README is still a work in progress.
+Some of the benefits stated are not yet implemented and the product is not yet ready for production.

 ## What is it

 An open source & extensible ChatGPT Teams/Enterprise alternative, designed for organizations to provide generative AI access to their teams, while still retaining full control of their data.